seanseah/seanseah.github.io/_posts/2007-10-10-My Musings.md

 ***Musings 2

 It's been awhile since I was out before the sun came out, and wasn't exactly looking forward to it too.
-Well, I don't really have much options to blame other than myself for not getting my bus pass earlier but well, perhaps taking the early cycling trip this morning isn't that bad a thing either.
+I don't really have much options to blame other than myself for not getting my bus pass earlier but well, perhaps taking the early cycling trip this morning isn't that bad a thing either.

 That's just how I am.
 At times, stingy to the extent that I would torture myself just to save a dollar?

 It was a 10 min trip to Kembangan station, and the moment I turned out from my house, I could feel the cold wind coming headlong as I pedalled faster, I started to shiver on the bike.
 Yet, it was surprisingly quite refreshing!
 I felt rejuvunated and excited to cycle faster.
 I guess I am just very much a morning person and that little morning ride energised me and got me ready for the day.
+Mornings are the most productive time for me.

+Therefore, I need to make full use of this morning time, and to dedicate my energy and attention span to the tasks that needs it the most.
+One article I read suggested that people should avoid checking emails during the morning, well, because, emails are varied, at times include work chatter, and all these are just distracting.
+Before you are aware of it, half the morning had passed and so too is the optimal window for productivity.

 It was quite strange to see so many school kids getting ready for school, walking to the MRT or to school, a scene that disappears once the sun comes up.
 Wasn't it just a few years ago that I was part of this very same school going crowd?
 Very soon, in a few months time, I will probably rejoin this crowd as I will have to get up like at 6, put on my uniform, and make my way to camp.
 Going backwards in time.